-You can easily and cheaply travel all around the county by the Viazul Bus.
-Try to buy tickets the day before, and plan to arrive at the Viazul station at least 1 hour before departure.
+You can easily and cheaply travel all around the country by the Viazul Bus.
+Try to buy tickets the day before, and plan to arrive at the Viazul station at least one hour before departure.
 If the bus is booked up, another option is shared taxis, which is usually the same price as the bus and quicker.
 You can find taxi drivers offering a shared ride in the front of the bus station, or arrange to have the shared car pick you up from your hotel/casa by visiting an Infotur, Cuba’s tourist information offices.

 If you wish to rent a car, note that the minimum age to rent is 21 years.
 Book far in advance, especially if you need an automatic (there aren’t many available), and make sure you have enough cash to cover the daily rental rate, fuel (pay upfront or upon return), mandatory insurance (10-30 CUC/day) and a 200-300 CUC deposit.
 That’s a lot of cash to carry because remember, U.S. credit cards are still not accepted in Cuba.

 The rainy season in Cuba is May through November, and the dry season is between December and April.
 However, like Florida, it may rain at any time.
 Temperatures are moderate ranging from the mid-60s in the winter to the mid-90s in the summer.
 Most hotels and restaurants do have air conditioning, but it’s not uncommon that places in Cuba do not.